qixinbo/OneButtonDeepLearning/README.md

-# model-zoo-plgs4imagepy
+# GUI4DL
-Deep Learning model zoo as plugins for imagepy
+This repo provides the Graphic User Interface for Deep Learning models.
+In detail, it provides plugins in imagepy to run the DL models.

 # Usage
 Just copy the model folder, and place it in the imagepy/plugins folder.